Emily Gerson Saines: Early life

-Gerson Saines was born in New York City, New York and graduated from Northwestern University with a degree in Radio/Television/Film.
+Gerson Saines was born in New York City to Barry David and Karen Rita (Goldman) Gerson.
+She graduated from Northwestern University with a degree in Radio/Television/Film.

 Career

 Gerson Saines began her career as an assistant at Creative Artists Agency and first became an agent at Agency for the Performing Arts.
-She went on to become a vice president at the William Morris Agency, where she represented clients such as Angelina Jolie, Scarlett Johansson, and Robert Downey, Jr. In 1998, Gerson Saines left William Morris to form her own talent management company, Gerson Saines Management.
-The company would later become Brookside Artist Management, where her clients now include Sebastian Stan, Daveed Diggs, Ansel Elgort, Kieran Culkin, Macaulay Culkin, Cynthia Nixon, Ashley Park, Maria Bakalova, Grace Van Patten, Anson Mount, Eric Bogosian, Steven Pasquale, Alex Brightman, Mekhi Phifer, Sophia Anne Caruso, and yasiin bey (formerly known as Mos Def).
+She went on to become a vice president at the William Morris Agency, where she represented clients such as Angelina Jolie, Scarlett Johansson, and Robert Downey Jr.

+In 1998, she left William Morris to form her own talent management company, Gerson Saines Management.
+The company would later become Brookside Artist Management, where her clients include(d), among others, Sebastian Stan, Kieran Culkin, Macaulay Culkin, Daveed Diggs, Ansel Elgort, Cynthia Nixon, Maria Bakalova, Brenda Song, Anson Mount, Grace Van Patten, and Vanessa Williams.

 Gerson Saines made her producing debut with the television film The Courage to Love, starring Vanessa Williams, and executive produced Foster Hall for NBC with Conan O'Brien.

 In 2010, she served as executive producer for the HBO film Temple Grandin starring Claire Danes, David Strathairn, Catherine O'Hara, and Julia Ormond.
 Temple Grandin aired February 2010 and received seven Emmy Awards including Outstanding Made for Television Movie.
 Temple Grandin also received three Golden Globe Award nominations, a Peabody Award, an American Film Institute AFI Award, the Princess Grace AMADE medal at the Monte Carlo Television Festival, an International Press Academy Satellite Award, the US Department of Health & Human Services Voice Award, a 2010 WIN Award, A Producers Guild of America Award Nomination, a Los Angeles Times Gold Derby TV Award nomination, a Critics' Choice Award Nomination, a Television Critics Association Award nomination, and the 2010 Humanitas Prize.
-A.O.
-Scott of The New York Times also named Temple Grandin the best biopic and one of the best films of 2010.